STMicroelectronics/lsm6dsv80x-rs/examples/fsm_glance_stm32f401re_embassy/README.md

 # LSM6DSV80X Glance and Deglance Gesture Detection on STM32F401RE Nucleo-64

 This example demonstrates how to detect *glance* and *deglance* gestures using the **LSM6DSV80X** inertial measurement unit (IMU) sensor on an **STM32F401RE** Nucleo-64 board.
-The sensor's finite state machine (FSM) is configured via a UCF-generated register sequence to recognize these gestures, and detected events are output over UART.
+The sensor's finite state machine (FSM) is configured via a JSON-generated register sequence to recognize these gestures, and detected events are output over UART.

 The program uses the Embassy STM32 HAL for peripheral initialization and interrupt handling, and the `lsm6dsv80x` Rust driver crate for sensor communication.
-The sensor FSM configuration is embedded as Rust code generated from a UCF file, enabling flexible and maintainable sensor programming.
+The sensor FSM configuration is embedded as Rust code generated from a JSON file, enabling flexible and maintainable sensor programming.

 ---